 - Our Program offers an exceptional training experience for residents with an approach not offered at most other Long Island and New York City Programs.
-The closed faculty system at Stony Brook means that ward teams (consisting of a junior resident, senior resident, assigned attending, medical students and rotators) are responsible for all inpatient admissions and round on all inpatients together.
-There are NO “private” admissions, which are can be of limited teaching value and add excessive “scut” work.
+The closed faculty system in Stony Brook Neurology means that ward teams (consisting of a junior resident, senior resident, assigned attending, medical students and rotators) are responsible for all inpatient admissions and round on all inpatients together.
+There are NO “private” admissions or "private" neurology attendings.

 - We have a night float system.

 - We have introduced a 5+1 system.
 This means that for 5 weeks, residents will be on inpatient rotations or VA rotations, and on the 6th week, they will have an entire week of ambulatory neurology including the resident’s own continuity clinic.